scottstamp/HabboLauncher/README.md

 # Features
 - Multi-login (allows loading multiple accounts / hotels at once)
 - Auto-launch (will automatically launch the last client you selected after 5 seconds)
+- G-Earth integration (set your G-Earth path in the Options dialog to connect automatically)
 - Updater (checks with Habbo every time you run the launcher for any new client files)

 # Motivation